vegalyraevt/vegalyraevt/projects.md

 - Cobblemon sever with custom made Mons!

 ### Current Status:
-Active server with ongoing mod development in Season 1.
-Visit the [Constellation SMP website](https://smp.constellationvirtualmedia.com/) for more information and creators are welcome to join!
+Currently **off-season**.
+Season 1 has concluded.
+We are not accepting new applications at this time.
+Visit the [Constellation SMP website](https://smp.constellationvirtualmedia.com/) for information on past seasons.